Emma Goldman: Legacy

 The women's movement of the 1970s that "rediscovered" Goldman was accompanied by a resurgent anarchist movement, beginning in the late 1960s, which also reinvigorated scholarly attention to earlier anarchists.
 The growth of feminism also initiated some reevaluation of Goldman's philosophical work, with scholars pointing out the significance of Goldman's contributions to anarchist thought in her time.
 Goldman's belief in the value of aesthetics, for example, can be seen in the later influences of anarchism and the arts.
 Similarly, Goldman is now given credit for significantly influencing and broadening the scope of activism on issues of sexual liberty, reproductive rights, and freedom of expression.

-Goldman has been depicted in numerous works of fiction over the years, including Warren Beatty's 1981 film Reds, in which she was portrayed by Maureen Stapleton, who won an Academy Award for her performance.
-Goldman has also been a character in two Broadway musicals, Ragtime and Assassins.
-Plays depicting Goldman's life include Howard Zinn's play, Emma; Martin Duberman's Mother Earth; Jessica Litwak's Emma Goldman: Love, Anarchy, and Other Affairs (about Goldman's relationship with Berkman and her arrest in connection with McKinley's assassination); Lynn Rogoff's Love Ben, Love Emma (about Goldman's relationship with Reitman); Carol Bolt's Red Emma; and Alexis Roblan's Red Emma and the Mad Monk.
-Ethel Mannin's 1941 novel Red Rose is also based on Goldman's Life.

 Goldman has been honored by a number of organizations named in her memory.
 The Emma Goldman Clinic, a women's health center located in Iowa City, Iowa, selected Goldman as a namesake "in recognition of her challenging spirit."
 Red Emma's Bookstore Coffeehouse, an infoshop in Baltimore, Maryland adopted her name out of their belief "in the ideas and ideals that she fought for her entire life: free speech, sexual and racial equality and independence, the right to organize in our jobs and in our own lives, ideas and ideals that we continue to fight for, even today".

+In popular culture

+Goldman has been depicted in numerous works of fiction.

+The character of Goldman appeared in Warren Beatty's 1981 film Reds, in which she was portrayed by Maureen Stapleton, who won an Academy Award for her performance.

+Goldman is a character in the Broadway musicals Tintypes, Ragtime, and Assassins.
+Plays depicting Goldman's life include: Howard Zinn's play, Emma; Martin Duberman's Mother Earth; Jessica Litwak's Love, Anarchy, and Other Affairs (about Goldman's arrest in connection with McKinley's assassination); Lynn Rogoff's Love Ben, Love Emma (about Goldman's relationship with Reitman); Carol Bolt's Red Emma; and Alexis Roblan's Red Emma and the Mad Monk.

+Ethel Mannin's 1941 novel Red Rose is based on Goldman's life.
+Lisa Norton portrays Goldman in three episodes of the period detective series Murdoch Mysteries.